And so began, The Stern Method

 Fortunately the growth was on a portion outside of his spinal canal.
 But if it were to get too much larger this would still present a danger and likely require a surgery we wish to avoid at all costs.

-We doubled down on everything we were doing and incorporated new practices as well, and at the next scan in October 2018, the mass was completely unchanged!
+We doubled down on everything we were doing and incorporated new practices as well, and at the next scan in October 2018, the mass was completely unchanged, and has been ever since. 🙂

-At present we are at long last in our ultimate healthy, healing home.
-Ryder and Channing are clearly the happiest they’ve ever been here and have become inseparable best friends.
+At present we are at long last living in our ultimate healthy, healing home, in which we have recently made the decision to homeschool our children.
+Ryder and Channing are clearly the happiest they’ve ever been here and have become inseparable best friends, and are already amazing, caring older siblings to their little brother Rocky.

-We continue to employ a mix of super nutrition, targeted supplementation, energy medicine and healthy lifestyle practices to make sure Ryder not only survives, but thrives in his health for the rest of his life….
+We continue to employ a mix of super nutrition, targeted supplementation, energy medicine and healthy lifestyle practices to make sure Ryder, Channing and Rocky thrive in health for the rest of their lives…

 We’re so glad to have you here along with us, reading the story as it is written.